sphinxteam/mlcourse_2019/index.md

 All exercices will be in python.
-For instalation, we recommand (especially for mac and apple computer) Anaconda (http://anaconda.org), more precisly Python 3.7, with the following modules: numpy, scipy, matplotlib, pandas, h5py, scikit-learn, scikit-image.
-All these can be installed within anaconda.
+For instalation, we recommand (especially for mac and apple computer) Anaconda (http://anaconda.org), more precisly Python 3.7, with the following modules: numpy, scipy, matplotlib, pandas, h5py, datasets, scikit-learn and scikit-image.
+All these can be installed within anaconda, or with pip.

 For deep-learning, we shall use keras, tensorflow and pytorch.
 All the exercices will be given as <a href="https://jupyter.org/install">jupyter notebooks</a>, so these should be installed as well.